Posted: 1/23/24 | January 23rd, 2024

 I love Mexico City.
 It’s dynamic, diverse, bustling, and filled with incredible museums and restaurants.

 There’s so much to do here.
 It takes a long time to peel back the layers of this onion and get to the essence of the city.
-We run week long tours to the city and that only gets you a good overview of it all!

 Here’s my list of the best walking tours in Mexico City: